-Tony Lloyd-Jones (Course Leader), Krystallia Kamvasinou, Roudaina Al Khani, Lindsay Bremner, Robin Crompton, Bill Erickson, Ripin Kalra, David Mathewson, Michael Neuman, Johannes Novy, David Seex, Giulio Verdini, Johan Woltjer
+Tony Lloyd-Jones (Course Leader), Krystallia Kamvasinou (Dissertation Module Leader) Roudaina Al Khani, Lindsay Bremner, Andrew Boughton, Jim Coleman, Bill Erickson, Jeff Howard, Ripin Kalra, David Mathewson, Michael Neuman, Johannes Novy, Simona Palmieri, Geoff Payne, Federico Redin, David Seex, Abubokkar Siddiki, John Somers, Mireille Tchapi, Giulio Verdini

-There are two pathways through the course.
-The Spatial Planning Pathway has a strong urban design component and an emphasis on development planning.
-The Urban Resilience Pathway provides a sustainable development- focused route with a core emphasis on climate change risks, adaptation planning and natural hazard risk management.
-Both pathways are grounded in three core modules: Planning in a Globalising World; International Spatial Planning Practice; and Sustainable Neighbourhood Development.
+Structured around written assignments and studio- based projects, and supported by lectures, seminars, tutorials and site visits, students can choose to follow the Spatial Planning Pathway which has a strong urban design component and an emphasis on development planning.
+Alternatively, the Urban Resilience Pathway provides a sustainable development-focused route with a core emphasis on climate change risks, adaptation planning and natural hazard risk management.

-Darshana Chauhan (CoPlug), Martyn Clark (Tripleline), Prof. Ian Davis, Tim Edmundson, Sebastian Loew (Urban Design Journal), Prof. Peter Newman, Geoff Payne (Geoffrey Payne Associates), Federico Redin, Robert Sadlier
+Darshana Chauhan (CoPlug), Martyn Clark (Tripleline), Nandini Dasgupta, Grishma Girish (Broxbourne Council),Yann Leclerc (Dar Group), Sebastian Loew (Urban Design Journal), Peter Newman, Geoff Payne (Geoffrey Payne Associates), Robert Sadlier